Developik/comp4050/Project_Charter.md

 ## ROLES AND RESPONSIBILITIES

-_[Depending on your project organization, you may modify the roles and responsibilities listed in the table below.]
-[You can put the project sponsor as TA] [Project manager could be the member take the role for this round.]_

 This section describes the key roles supporting the project.

 | **Name & Organization** | **Project Role** | **Project Responsibilities** |